DJGonzales96/SantaClara-DeliveryService/README.md

 # SantaClara-DeliveryService
 An on-demand food delivery service serving Santa Clara County, developed by (group members &amp; profile links here).

 # Installation Tutorial
-This is a guide to install the files, software, and applications needed to run SCM.
+This is a guide to install the files, software, and applications needed to run our On-Demand Food Delivery Software.
+It will require the items below:
+1. Computer running windows 10, MacOS, or Linux
+2. Source code folder (given)
+3. Chrome (reccomended), Firefox, or Safari with access to localhost
+4. XAMPP

 ## 1. Download XAMPP
 To run the database of SCM, download XAMPP at [apchefriends.org](https://www.apachefriends.org/index.html).